 Table 1: Demographic data for 62 total respondents, 27% overall response rate (1 VT M3 student was excluded for an 'incomplete' response status).
-Respondents/total students from each class year by campus
+Respondents/total students from each class year by campus clerkships All of the 28 medical students who experienced a debrief during clerkships found the sessions helpful.
+34 students (55%) did not experience a debrief during clerkships, but 29 of these students (85%) believe they would have benefitted from being part of one.

-Figure 1: Number of students who have been part of a debrief during
+Figure 1: Number of students who have been part of a debrief during clerkships